apetkau/microbial-informatics-2014/labs/gview-server/README.md

 5. **_Adjust BLAST Parameters_**
   1. In this screen it's possible to adjust some of the settings for BLAST.
 For this example we will keep the default settings.
 Click on **Continue** to proceed.
 6. **_Customize Appearance_**
   1. In this screen it's possible to adjust the appearance settings of the BLAST Atlas.
-Within the **Map title** text field please enter *Lab 1: 2010EL-1786 Chromosome I*.
+Within the **Map title** text field please enter *2010EL-1786 Chromosome I*.
   2. No other settings need to be adjusted so click on **Complete** to start the analysis.
 7. **_Wait for Analysis Results_**
   1. The next screen will give you a job id where your results can be found on completion.
 Click on the link and wait for your analysis results to finish.
-  2. On completion, you should see a screen similar to below.
+  2. On completion the results should look similar to below.
 An example of the results can also be found at http://server.gview.ca/w/2014/L2.

-     ![lab2-results][lab2-1]

-     The BLAST Atlas generated will look similar to below.

-     ![lab2-atlas][lab2-2]
+     ![lab2-atlas][lab2-1]

 ### Questions